wso2/integration-studio/gh-docs/developer-guide/integration-studio-catalogue.md

 ![](https://i.imgur.com/5L9ogrJ.png)

-Click the “Load” button which is beside the Model URI field.
-Then click “Next”.
+Click the “Load” button that is beside the Model URI field.
+Then, click “Next”.

 22. You will get the following window.
 Tick the following checkboxes
 * Use IMapMode